Volleyball injuries

 Volleyball is a game played between two opposing sides, with six players on each team, where the players use mainly their hands to hit the ball over a net and try to make the ball land on the opposing team's side of the court.
-Volleyball is played by over 800 million people world wide, making it one of the most popular sports in the world.
+Volleyball is played by over 800 million people worldwide, making it one of the most popular sports in the world.
 Volleyball has some risks involved with it because there are some injuries which occur to players that are quite common; these include ankle injuries, shoulder injuries, foot injuries and knee injuries.

 Ankle sprains

 The majority of sprained ankles in volleyball occur when a player is at the net, either blocking or spiking.
 The reason why ankle sprains occur at the net is because both blocking and spiking involve jumping and possibly of landing on an opponent's foot causing the injury.
 Approximately 50 percent of all sprained ankles in volleyball occur when a blocker lands on the attacking player's foot, while about 25 percent occur when a blocker lands on their own teammate's foot following a block with multiple blockers involved.

 One possible situation that can cause a player to sprain their ankle is when the ball is set too tight or close to the net.
 As the ball is too close to the net the player who is attempting to spike the ball has to jump closer to the net meaning that they have a higher possibility of landing on or over the center line on the court.
 By doing this both the blockers and attacker are at an increased risk of spraining their ankle.
 There are some simple ways in which ankle sprains can be prevented, which include rule changes, technical training and strapping or bracing the ankle.